Kazuki Miburo: Krush bantamweight champion

 He was scheduled to fight Begin Yoshioka at Krush 123, for the Krush Bantamweight title.
 Miburo won the fight by a majority decision.

 Miburo was scheduled to take part in the K-1's eight-man Japan Bantamweight Grand Prix.
 He would face Aoi Noda in the quarterfinal bout.
 He would overcome Aoi Noda in the quarterfinals and Naoki Omura in the semifinals by decision, before losing to Toma Kuroda by knockout in the finals.

 Miburo was scheduled to face Toma Kuroda at K-1 World GP 2021 Japan on December 4, 2021.
 They fought just five months prior, in the finals of the K-1 Japan Bantamweight Tournament, which Miburo lost by a first-round knockout.
 Miburo lost the fight by unanimous decision, after an extra round was fought.

 Miburo was booked to make his first Krush bantamweight title defense against Koji Ikeda at Krush 135 on March 26, 2022.
 He lost the fight by majority decision.

 Later bantamweight career

 Miburo faced Daiki Mine at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 He successfully snapped his three-fight losing strea, as he won the fight by unanimous decision, with all three judges awarding him a 30–29 scorecard.

 Miburo took part in the 2022 K-1 Bantamweight World Grand Prix, which was held at K-1 World GP 2022 in Osaka on December 3, 2022.
 He was booked to face the three-sport World Kickboxing Network champion Samvel Babayan in the quarterfinals of the one-day tournament.
 Miburo won the fight by unanimous decision, with two scorecards of 30–29 and one scorecard of 30–28.
 He advanced to the tournament semifinals, where he faced the 2021 K-1 Japan Grand Prix winner Toma Kuroda.
 He lost the fight by majority decision, with scores of 30–30, 30–29 and 30–28.

+Miburo faced Yusei Shirahata at K-1 World GP 2023 in Yokohama on June 3, 2023.
+He won the fight by unanimous decision, with two scorecards of 29–28 and one scorecard of 30–28.

+Miburo faced Park Hyungwoo at Krush 152 on August 27, 2023.
+Miburo won the fight by a first-round knockout.

+Miburo faced Shinta at Krush 155 on November 25, 2023.
+He won the fight by a second-round knockout.

+Miburo faced Rui Okubo at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
+He lost the fight by unanimous decision.